Home (current posts)

 Archives (by month and category)

 I live on the gorgeous Dorset/Hampshire border in the UK.
-I'm married to Tim and we have 2 daughters who we homeschool, a cat (Floyd) and a rabbit (Jeff).
+I'm married to Tim and we have 2 daughters, a cat (Floyd) and various woodlice, snails and minnows!
 I'm a nature-adoring, yoga-ing, baking, walking, music-loving, crafting bookworm and future crazy cat lady.

 Versatile Blogger Award

 DO NOT link directly to pictures on my website!
-This is bandwidth theft and I CAN trace you and I WILL come after you with a red hot poker if you do.
-You have been warned!
+This is bandwidth theft and I CAN trace you.

 - - - o O o - - -